On the distribution of equivalence classes of random symmetric p-adic matrices: Introduction

-The aim of this paper is to extend this study to symmetric matrices.
-We consider random matrices with entries distributed according to the Haar measure on $\ZZ_p$ for odd primes $p$, and compute both the distribution of elementary divisors, and the distribution of equivalence classes with respect to conjugation by $\GL_n(\ZZ_p)$ and $\GL_n(\QQ_p)$.
-Our approach was motivated by classical Random Matrix Theory and the idea of reducing a certain class of problems to studying the joint distribution of eigenvalues or singular values, and we hope to contribute to a more unified framework over different base fields such as finite fields and local fields.
+Our approach to studying symmetric matrices was motivated by classical random matrix theory and the ``local GOE'' analogy rather than the Cohen-Lenstra heuristics.
+We believe that the idea of reducing a certain class of problems to studying the joint distribution of eigenvalues or singular values may provide a more unified framework over different fields.